cleolibrary/CLEO-Redux/README.md

 If you run San Andreas: The Definitive Edition:

-- Download and install [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) by ThirteenAG (rename to `dsound.dll` or any compatible name)
+- Download and install [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) by ThirteenAG (rename to `dsound.dll` or any compatible name and copy to the `GTA San Andreas - Definitive Edition\Gameface\Binaries\Win64` directory)
-- Copy `cleo_redux64.asi` to the `GTA San Andreas - Definitive Edition\Gameface\Binaries\Win64` directory.
+- Copy `cleo_redux64.asi` to the same directory.

 For all other games:

 - Copy `cleo_redux.asi` to the game directory.

 - Run the game

-If everything is done correctly the CLEO folder and the file `cleo_redux.log` should appear in the game directory.

 Note: CLEO Redux does not alter any game files.
 It exploits the fact that the game natively loads `.asi` files as addons to the Miles Sound System library.
 No extra software is required.